 SPEA-V 490 Directed Research in Public and Environmental Affairs (0-3 cr.)
 To be arranged with the individual instructor and approved by the chairperson of the undergraduate program.
+May be repeated for credit.

 SPEA-V 491 Honors Research in Public and Environmental Affairs (1-3 cr.)
 P: Approval of instructor and SPEA honors advisor.
 Restricted to students in the SPEA Honors Program.
+May be repeated for credit.

 SPEA-V 499 Honors Thesis (3 cr.)
 Required of seniors in the Honors Program.
 Research and paper to be arranged with individual instructor and approved by the campus SPEA Honors Program director.
+May be repeated for credit.